 The Medieval and Renaissance Colloquium promotes the study of medieval and early modern literature among our faculty, graduate and undergraduate students.
 We host distinguished lectures, workshops, and master classes in order to study the premodern world from a variety of interdisciplinary perspectives.
 By participating in these activities, we sharpen critical thinking skills that allow us to assess anew how the past has shaped us and how we shape modern perceptions of the past.

-On February 8, 2018, the Medieval and Renaissance Colloquium and Department of English will host Dr. Amy Rodgers, who will present "A Monster with a Thousand Faces: The Discursive Spectator in Early Modern England."
+On March 18th, 2020, the Medieval and Renaissance Colloquium and Department of English will host Dr. Paige Reynolds.
 Click here for more information.

 For an archive of previous Med./Ren. posters and programs, click here.